 - skeletal survey is the most useful radiographic study to make the diagnosis;

-- myeloma may present as solitary lesion or more commonly a diffuse tumor, involving multiple bones, including vertebrae, skull
+- myeloma may present as solitary lesion or more commonly a diffuse tumor, involving multiple bones, including vertebrae, skull, pelvis and femurs;

 - myeloma is sensitive to XRT, & reossification of tumor defects may ocurr within several months.

 - XRT is recommended for intractable bone pain, esp if pain is localized;

 - it can be dramatically effective in relieving symptoms;

 - when dz is disseminated, chemo is indicated;

 - 5 year survival remains under 30%;